amitguptagwl/Java-Rule-Book/README.md

 8. All classes has default constructor, with no statement inside, by default until you create any constructor manually.

 ####Interface
-1. Are made for public.
-So the interface itself and its method are required to be public.
-2. It's all member fields are **final** (since interfance can't be instanciated they can have only 1 value) **static** (since interfance can't be instanciated and member field are not the responsibilities for other class).
+1. It's all member fields are **public** (since has no implementation private fields can't be used), **final** (since interfance can't be instanciated they can have only 1 value) **static** (since interfance can't be instanciated and member field are not the responsibilities for other class).
-3. Methods are public only and can’t be static.
+2. Methods are public only and can’t be static.
 (Interface defines external responsibilities (hence public) which may be different for each class (hence non-static).)
-4. There is no functionality/implementation, but responsibilities, to be implemented by child class type (class itself or its parent class).
+3. There is no functionality/implementation, but responsibilities, to be implemented by child class type (class itself or its parent class).
 So implicitly *abstract* keyword and modifier are optional.
-5. Can extend only 1 interface.
+4. Can extend only 1 interface.

 #####Common Rules for Concrete class and Interface
 1. Cannot extend/implement itself or one of its own member types.
 If it inherits itself it creates Cycle.
 If it inherits any child then its hierarchy in inheritance tree becomes inconsistent.